 Nateglinide and repaglinide have a similar action to sulfonylureas.
 However, they are not commonly used.
 After taking a dose they quickly boost the insulin level but the effect of each dose does not last very long.
 Each dose is taken shortly before main meals (and a dose omitted if you miss a meal).
 One of these medicines may be an option if you have meals at irregular times.

-However, a sulfonylurea is generally preferred as a first choice to boost the level of insulin throughout the day.
 As with sulfonylureas, possible side-effects include weight gain and hypoglycaemia.
-(See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)
+See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.

 Pioglitazone is a thiazolidinedione (sometimes called a glitazone).
 Pioglitazone lowers blood glucose by increasing the sensitivity of your body's cells to insulin (so more glucose is taken into cells for the same amount of insulin in the bloodstream).
 They are not usually used alone but are an option to take in addition to metformin or a sulfonylurea.